 Right now, we’ll just go in order of how people line up, and I want to have some gender equality here, so – okay, so stop right there and we’ll bring the microphone down.
 The gentleman with the pink, why don’t you come around.
 You can have the first question.
 Why don’t you, sir, come around.

-My name is (inaudible).
+QUESTION: My name is (inaudible).
 I am member of National Assembly of Youth Parliament.
-Under the --SECRETARY CLINTON:
+Under the --

-Yeah.
+MODERATOR: Yeah.
 The gentleman said that I want to ask the – why American Government always supports Indians, Indians – India as a country as compared to Pakistan.
 That’s his perception.
-SECRETARY CLINTON:

 Now there have been some problems in our relationship, and there have been some problems and ups and downs in your government.
 So it’s been challenging at times, but we have had a consistent relationship with Pakistan.
 My husband spoke to the people of Pakistan when he was president in 2000 and expressed very well our relationship and our connection.
 But we have relationships with all countries, and we have a relationship, obviously, with your neighbor, India.